 - Lectures help inform students on course material and highlight important terms, definitions, key concepts, and examples.

 - Attending lectures help students remain up-to-date on important course information and announcements.

 - Lectures are more than slides.
 Information is presented to complement slides and provide more in-depth explanation.

 - Attending lectures may reduce the amount of studying time needed for exam preparation.

 - Lectures are an opportunity to ask and listen to questions.

-- Attending lectures help students learn how to learn by practicing active listening, note-taking, and comprehension.
+- Attending lectures helps students learn how to practice active listening, note-taking, and comprehension.